wangraying/sglang/docs/benchmark/benchmark.md

 Since the size of the radix cache is determined by the `max_num_tokens` parameter of the server, increasing the cache size means increasing the batch size, which almost always leads to a higher throughput and reduced latencies.
 However, for the Random-1000 and ShareGPT datasets which have relatively shorter sequence lengths, these performance gains saturate after the cache size exceeds 64K.

-## Performance with Chunked Prefills
+## Performance with Chunked Prefills and Mixed-Running

 ### Experiment Settings